The battle to be spokesperson-in-chief for Montreal cyclists

 - Circuit Gilles-Villeneuve could be open to cyclists on some summer days after all

-The racetrack — which is a popular site for serious cyclists to train — was given over to a private event promotions company, which used to site to host concerts while the city builds it an amphitheatre in Parc Jean-Drapeau.
+The racetrack — which is a popular site for serious cyclists to train — was given over to a private event promotions company, which used the site to host summer concerts while the city has been building it an amphitheatre in Parc Jean-Drapeau.

 On Monday, Desjardins vowed the Coderre administration would, in the future, better accommodate cyclists who use the racetrack.